Is Your Agency a Call Center? The Pros and Cons of Working with Massive Agencies

 When it’s all said and done and your policies are approved, you will have the option to pick the policy that is actually the least expensive.
 With all of the companies we work with, we know we will find the best option for you.

 The company I used to work for would tell our client’s that we shopped the market, in reality we only represented 7 companies.
 We worked with Banner which is also known as William Penn, Transamerica, United of Omaha, Prudential, Genworth, American General, and ING/Reliastar.

-JRC Insurance Group is currently writing policies with 6 times the amount of companies.
-This means we have 6 times the options for you to choose from and have 6 times more options to save you money.
-The companies we feature are all “A” or better rated by AM Best, just like the large call centers.
+JRC Insurance Group is currently writing policies with 63 top-rated companies.
+This means we have 9 times the providers for you to choose from and 9 times more options to save you money.
+The companies we feature are all "A" or better rated by AM Best, just like the large call centers.